justfriend/Implementing-Domain-Driven-Design-zh/docs/ch4.md

 Finally, a RESTful server enables a client to discover a path through the application’s possible state transitions by means of hypermedia.
 This is called Hypermedia as the Engine of Application State (HATEOAS) in Fielding’s dissertation.
 Put more simply, the individual resources don’t stand on their own.
 They are connected, linked to each other.
 This should not come as a surprise.
 After all, this is where the Web got its name.
 For the server, this means that it will embed links in its answers, enabling the client to interact with connected resources.

-## Key Aspects of a RESTful HTTP Client
+### 4.5.3 Key Aspects of a RESTful HTTP Client RESTful HTTP 客户端的关键方面

 A RESTful HTTP client moves from one resource to the next either by following links contained in resource representations or by being redirected to resources as a result of sending data for processing to the server.
 Server and client cooperate to influence the client’s distribution behavior dynamically.
 As a URI contains all information necessary for dereferencing an address—including host name and port—a client following the hypermedia principle might end up talking to a resource hosted by a different application, a different host, or even a different company.